wadedesir/notes-app/backend/README.md

 1. If you don't have Docker installed, don't worry!
 To lint the project just do `npm run lint` to lint, and `npm run test` to run test!.
 2. If you have Docker installed, do `docker compose run api npm run lint` to lint, and `docker compose run api npm run test` to run tests!

+### 📦 Deployment

+Though the application is fairly straightforward, configuration and deploying to fly.io / render can be slightly complicated, so we went with AWS ec2.
+This is a result of the app using a multi-container setup when fly.io doesnt support docker-compose.

+To deploy to AWS, follow these steps.
+1. Create AWS account & ec2 instance
+2. SSH into ec2 instance and install deps ( docker, docker-compose, git, npm)
+3. use AWS code deploy OR github actions + self hosted runner to pull in the code automatically.
+Alternative is to just run git clone from inside the instance
+4. use AWS code deploy OR github actions + self hosted runner to build the frontend and copy it to the backend's /dist folder
+5. run docker-compose up in the backend folder on the ec2 instance
+6. edit inbound traffic rules to allow traffic to port 8420 on the ec2 instance

 ### 🗂 Structure
 Here's an overview of the project structure:
 ```